Forward-Looking Statements

 maintaining adequate capital to support growth.
 We are also restricted by a loan

-covenant within our line of credit agreement with
+covenant within our line of credit agreement with Frost Bank to dividend no

 greater than 55% of net income, as defined in such loan agreement.
 The cash